JeremyWurbs/dosaku/README.md

 ## Working with Dosaku

 Adding knowledge and abilities to Dosaku revolves around creating new modules it can learn.
-For more details on how to write new tasks and modules, refer to the [developer readme](/dosaku/README.md).
+For more details on how to write new tasks and modules, refer to the [modules readme](/dosaku/modules/README.md).
 One powerful service Dosaku comes with, however, is called **Ponder**.
 Ponder (attempts to) automatically create new modules for you.
 Ponder uses OpenAI's GPT-3.5/GPT-4, and so requires an OpenAI API key.
 Once you have put an API key into your config file, you may try the
 following: